 Nicky & Phil, a couple of Brits who made Istria their home, own and run The little house.

 Villas in Porec

-This is amazing villa in Porec, with stunning, modern design, and less than 3 km away from downtown.
+This is an amazing villa in Porec, with stunning, modern design, and less than 3 km away from downtown.
 Villa accommodates up to 8 people, in four bedrooms.
-Two bedrooms have en-suite bathroom.
-Villa has a private pool, and a lovely garden.
+Two bedrooms have en-suite bathrooms.
+Villa has a private pool and a lovely garden.

-Camping has always been very popular type of holidays in Porec.
-In fact, Porec has one one of the largest, and best campsites in all Croatia, like Camping Lanterna, and Camping Bijela Uvala, who both got German and Dutch auto-clubs “Best campsite” award for many years in a raw.
+Camping has always been a very popular type of holiday in Porec.
+In fact, Porec has some of the largest, and best campsites in all Croatia, like Camping Lanterna, and Camping Bijela Uvala, who both got German and Dutch auto-clubs “Best campsite” award for many years in a raw.

-Porec campsites are large, well-maintained, and clean, with great infrastructure including modern toilets, large outdoor swimming pools, a variety of restaurants, and bars, and a good sport offer.
-Average plots size is 120 m2 and most plots have an electric and water hook-up; some plots also provide drainage.
+Porec campsites are large, well-maintained, and clean, with great infrastructure including modern toilets, large outdoor swimming pools, a variety of restaurants, and bars, and a good sports offer.
+The average plots size is 120 m2 and most plots have an electric and water hook-up; some plots also provide drainage.